svillhauer/Basal_Channels/README.md

 ---

 ## Research Overview
-### Investigating Ocean-Driven Melting in Ice Shelf Basal Channels
+### Goal: Investigating Ocean-Driven Melting in Ice Shelf Basal Channels
 Basal channels and crevasses play a critical role in ice shelf evolution by influencing melt rates, circulation patterns, and structural stability.
 This repository focuses on:
 - Large Eddy Simulations (LES) of circulation within ice shelf cavities
 - The impact of oceanic boundary conditions on near-boundary melting